khcr/autofy/README.md

 ## Overview

+### Files structure

+- `sonic_pi_buffers`: Contains the source files for SonicPi, the music code.
+File `main.rb` is the starting point, the other files are modules that define functions and parameters.
+- `static`: assets for the website (CSS/JS/images).
+- `templates`: HTML views.
+- `sonic-pi`: SonicPi software (compiled and slightly modified for our purpose).
+- `app.py`: Flask webapp.
+- `icecast.xml`, `ices.xml`: config files for audio streaming server.

 ### User interface

 The interface is basically seperate in two collumns.
 The right one have three different settings button.
 The highest is the play/pause button which is clickable.
 The second, controls the BPM of the music.
 And the most important one, we called it : "The mood control panel".
 Each axis have six stages and you can click on the pannel to change the mood of the song.